How to Approach Older Generations in a Family Business about a New ERP

 Strategies and Unique Approaches

-- Legacy Framing and Reassurance of Continued Role: Position the ERP upgrade as the next chapter in the family story, building on tradition rather than replacing it.
+• Emphasize continuity.
+Position the ERP upgrade as the next chapter in the family story, building on tradition rather than replacing it.
 Frame the ERP as a tool that empowers senior family members’ leadership and decision-making, rather than replacing it.

-- Multigenerational Training: Facilitate training sessions where all generations learn together, reinforcing collaboration.
+• Encourage shared learning and training.
+Host training sessions where all generations learn together, reinforcing collaboration.

-- Prepare for Setbacks and Set Expectations: Have clear strategies in place to maintain momentum and support team morale when obstacles occur.
+• Expect setbacks.
+Have clear strategies in place to maintain momentum and support team morale when obstacles occur.
 Set expectations early so the team is prepared to address challenges calmly and confidently.

 While these strategies provide a framework for the project, their success hinges on preserving the family relationships at the center of the business.